Copyright © University of Cambridge. All rights reserved.

 You may wish to use the start of What Numbers Can We Make?

 as a preliminary activity to get students thinking about the effect of combining odd and even numbers.

-The notes that follow are in two parts: the first part for teachers who wish to use the activity for a single lesson on probability and sample space diagrams or tree diagrams, and the second part for teachers who wish to follow this up with a collaborative task that leads to interesting and unexpected results.
+The notes that follow are based on a lesson with a group of 14 year old students.
+They are in two parts: the first part for teachers who wish to use the activity for a single lesson on probability and sample space diagrams or tree diagrams, and the second part for teachers who wish to follow this up with a collaborative task that leads to interesting and